pvotio/sharepoint-azure-blob-sync/README.md

 - **Python 3.11** installed locally (for development and testing).
 - **Docker** installed on your machine.
-- **Azure DevOps** account with necessary permissions.
+- **Kubernetes Cluster** (e.g., Azure Kubernetes Service - AKS) with **Azure Workload Identity** configured.
-- Access to the **SharePoint** site and appropriate permissions to read files.
+- Access to the **SharePoint** site with appropriate permissions to read files.
 - An **Azure Storage Account** with Blob Storage enabled.
+- **Azure Workload Identity** configured in your Kubernetes cluster.
-- **Service Principal** credentials for authenticating with SharePoint and Azure.
+- Necessary **Azure Roles** assigned to the Managed Identity for accessing SharePoint and Azure Blob Storage.

 ## Installation